tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

 ## Stage 2: Gap-filling and other post-processing

-   Before this stage can begin, we need a NetCDF VIC-5 compliant domain file.
+   Before this stage can begin, we need 2 other files:
+   - NetCDF VIC-5 compliant domain file for the current domain
+   - NetCDF VIC-5 compliant "source" parameter file (which will supply all parameters except land cover fractions, LAI, Fcanopy, and albedo) for the current domain

    For the CONUS_MX and USMX domains, domain files are available for download on [Zenodo](https://zenodo.org/record/2564019).
+For these same domains, "source" parameter files based on Livneh et al (2015) ("L2015" henceforth) are availabled for download on [Zenodo](https://zenodo.org/record/2559631).

-If you have a different domain, you can either clip out your domain from within these domain files (if your domain is inside those domains) or create a domain file from elemental inputs (mask, and DEM) with a utility script (see the "Utility Scripts" section below).
+   If you have a different domain, you can either clip out your domain from within these domain and parameter files (if your domain is inside those domains) or create a domain file from elemental inputs (mask, and DEM) with a utility script (see the "Utility Scripts" section below).
+To create a NetCDF VIC-5 compliant "source" parameter file for a domain outside L2015, you will need ascii-format VIC soil, snow, and vegetation parameters (and vegetation library file) for the domain, and you can use the tool [tonic](https://github.com/UW-Hydro/tonic).

+### Option 1: if you have divided your domain into 10x10 degree boxes

+#### 1.a.
+Clipping

-   If you wish to divide the domain into 10x10 degree boxes (for parallel processing), you will also need to divide the domain file into similar boxes.
-See the "Utility Scripts" section below).
-If you do this, you need to name the directory containing the 10x10 tiles of the domain file as xxxx and the individual 10x10 files should have a prefix of xxx (the lat/lon range covered by the tile will be appended to the prefix).
+   If you wish to divide the domain into 10x10 degree boxes (for parallel processing), you will also need to divide (a) the domain file and (b) the "source" VIC parameter file into similar boxes.
+For this, use the following script:

+   `grid_multi_clip.py -i $INFILE -m $COARSE_MASK -p $PREFIX -o $OUTDIR`

+   where

+   `$INFILE` = NetCDF VIC-5 compliant input file to be clipped into boxes (either a domain file or a VIC parameter file), e.g., `$DATA_ROOT/$DOMAIN/domain.$DOMAIN.nc`.
+   `$COARSE_MASK` = same 10x10 degree mask of domain as used in Stage 1.
+   `$PREFIX` = output file prefix, e.g., `domain.$DOMAIN.10x10`.
+   `$OUTDIR` = output directory, e.g., `$DATA_ROOT/$DOMAIN/domain.$DOMAIN.10x10`.

+   For each output file, the lat/lon range covered by the tile will be appended to the prefix, followed by `.nc`.

+#### 1.b.
+Processing

    For domains that have been divided into 10x10 tiles, the script that manages all processing is `wrap_process_veg_hist.pl`.
 This script loops over the 10x10 tiles and calls an instance of `process_veg_hist.single_file.pl` for each one, in parallel.
 User must specify the range of 10x10 tiles, the domain, a comma-separated list of processing stages to perform, and the number of processes to run in parallel.
 Usage:

-   `wrap_process_veg_hist.pl $AGGROOT $AGGROOT2 $LCID $PREFIX $STAGELIST $LCID_CV $LCID_OUT $TIME_OFFSET $NPARALLEL $CLEAN $DATA_ROOT $DOMAIN_PFX $PARAM_PFX $LC_SCHEME`
+   `wrap_process_veg_hist.pl $AGGROOT $AGGROOT2 $LCID $PREFIX $STEPLIST $LCID_CV $LCID_OUT $TIME_OFFSET $NPARALLEL $CLEAN $DATA_ROOT $DOMAIN_PFX $PARAM_PFX $LCTYPE`

    where